-- 1. Minorities:
+- 1. Minorities;

 - 2. Women;

-- 3. Veterans:
+- 3. Veterans;

 - 4. People with disabilities; and

-- 5. People of all gender identities and sexual orientations.
+- 5. People who identify as LGBTQ+.

 To support such populations, Bask has created the following Diversity Plan (the "Plan") and has identified and created goals/programs to promote equity in Bask's operations.